MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementDeviceShellScriptDeviceRunState.md

           \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
           \[CreatedDateTime \<DateTime?\>\]: The start time of the operation.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
           \[LastActionDateTime \<DateTime?\>\]: The time of the last action in the operation.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
           \[ResourceLocation \<String\>\]: URI of the resource that the operation is performed on.
           \[Status \<String\>\]: longRunningOperationStatus